-Rachel was accepted into the Master's of Forensic Psychology at the Chicago School; the Master's program in Criminal Justice at Washington State University; the Master's of Criminology and Criminal Justice at Arizona State; the Master's in Criminology at the University of Cambridge; and a PhD program in Criminal Justice at Florida International University, where she began attending in Fall 2020 with full funding.
+Rachel was accepted into the Master's of Forensic Psychology at the Chicago School; the Master's program in Criminal Justice at Washington State University; the Master's of Criminology and Criminal Justice at Arizona State; the Master's in Criminology at the University of Cambridge; and a PhD program in Criminal Justice at Florida International University, with full funding, where she began in Fall 2020.
+She received her MS in Criminal Justice from FIU in 2022, and continues to pursue her PhD.

 2018-2019 McNair Faculty Research Mentor: Dr. Kayleen Islam-Zwart - Psychology

 Research Title: The Effects of Pregnancy on Jury Perceptions